-The laboratory has stopped the systematic screening for the "S Drop out" (Taqpath RT-PCR assay) at the end of week 26 of 2022, after the replacement of BA.2 by BA.4/5.
+The laboratory has reintroduced from week 37 the screening for the "S Drop out" (Taqpath RT-PCR assay) in order to monitor BA.2.75.

 WGS is carried out in close collaboration with the Health 2030 Genome Center in Geneva and Philippe Le Mercier from the Swiss Institute of Bioinformatics.
 The national genomic surveillance program is ongoing in Switzerland since March 1, 2021 and includes specimens collected at HUG with a Ct-value ≤32.
 In some instances, sequencing can be done on specimens sent by other laboratories in Switzerland within the surveillance program or by request of the cantonal physician team.
 Phylogenetic analysis data are produced by Nextstrain, in collaboration with Richard Neher's group at the University of Basel and analyzed by Emma Hodcroft, from the Geneva Center of Emerging Viral Diseases and University of Geneva.
 In addition, partial Sanger sequencing may be done by our laboratory.